 Supplemental enzymes have been shown to help with a variety of postmeal discomforts, including diarrhea, bloating, and flatulence.
 People with functional gastrointestinal disorders or leaky gut syndrome may also benefit from digestive enzymes.

-This originally appeared as “7 Gut-Healing Foods” in the July-August 2020 print issue of Experience Life.
+This was excerpted from “7 Gut-Healing Foods” which was published in the July-August 2020 print issue of Experience Life.